MARTeamWhale/MUPPET/README.md

 The tool requires inputs to calculate the SNR values.
 These include:
   -  SNR_PARAMS.csv: a parameter file which contains the filtering and noise presets for each specie's call type.
 This file has values for:
-      - Species - The species of interest (e.g. Blue Whale)
+      - **Species** - The species of interest (e.g. Blue Whale)
-      - Call Type - The call type (e.g. Audible, Tonal, etc...)
+      - **Call_Type** - The call type (e.g. Audible, Tonal, etc...)
-      - Lower Stopband Frequency - Frequency at the lower bound of the bandpass filter at which the desired attenuation level is reached (Hz).
-The closer this value is to the Lower Passband Frequency, the sharper the lower frequency cutoff will be, at the expense of increased filter order (and thus processing time).
-The attenuation level is currently 60 dB.
-      - Lower Passband Frequency - Lower bound of the bandpass filter before which frequencies become attenuated (Hz).
+      - **Lower_Passband_Frequency** - Lower bound of the bandpass filter before which frequencies become attenuated (Hz).
 This value should correspond to the lowest frequency of interest.
-      - Upper Passband Frequency - Upper bound of the bandpass filter before which frequencies become attenuated (Hz).
+      - **Upper_Passband_Frequency** - Upper bound of the bandpass filter before which frequencies become attenuated (Hz).
 This value should correspond to the highest frequency of interest.
-      - Upper Stopband Frequency - Frequency at the upper bound of the bandpass filter at which the desired attenuation level is reached (Hz).
-The closer this value is to the Upper Passband Frequency, the sharper the upper frequency cutoff will be, at the expense of increased filter order (and thus processing time).
-The attenuation level is currently 60 dB.
+      - **Stopband_Rolloff_Bandwidth** - The amount of frequency bandwidth that it takes for the passband frequencies to be attenuated to a level of 60 dB (Hz).
+The closer this value is to zero, the sharper the passband frequency cutoffs will be, but at the expense of increased filter order (and thus processing time/memory usage).
+Note that filter order also increases with sampling rate.
-      - Noise Distance - Value to determine how far before the **signal** the **noise** sample will be taken
+      - **Noise_Distance** - Value to determine how far before the ***signal*** the ***noise*** sample will be taken
-      - BP_Buffer - Value to add a buffer to the bandpass filter to minimize edge effects
-      - Units - Definition of the units used in Noise Distance and BP_Buffer (seconds or samples)
+      - **Ideal_Noise_Duration** - The target duration that the noise window should have (seconds).
+This parameter can also be left empty, in which case the target noise duration will be equal to the signal duration.
+Note that the actual noise duration may be shorter than ideal, if the noise window contains other signals that must be removed to avoid contaminated noise estimates.
+      - **Signal_Energy_Percent** - The percentage of energy within a signal window that determines the start and stop times of a signal based on cumulative energy.
+For example, a value of 90 will mark the start time at 5% of the cumulative energy in the window, and the stop time at 95%.
 - A directory containing the .csv artefacts output generated by JASCO's PAMLAB.
 These files contain the artefact output of the manually selected calls.
 The inputs used from these files are:
-  - Filename - used to identify the original .wav file containing the call
+  - **Filename** - used to identify the original .wav file containing the call
-  - Relative Start Time - The manually selected start time in seconds of the call artefact relative to the start of the .wav file
+  - **Relative Start Time** - The manually selected start time in seconds of the call artefact relative to the start of the .wav file
-  - StartTime90 - The start in seconds from the Relative Start Time of the span of time which contains 90% of the energy within the artefact.
-  - StopTime90 -  The end in seconds from the Relative Start Time of the span of time which contains 90% of the energy within the artefact.
 - A directory containing all the .wav files for which PAMLAB artefact .csv files exist. *Note: This directory can contain additional .wav files, but **must** contain all .wav files for which PAMLAB annotations exist*

 ## Working outline for SNR functions